 The housing and dining contract is binding for both summer sessions if classes are taken.

-The residence halls expected to be used for Summer Academy are Barringer or Vawter (non-AC, double occupancy only).
+The residence halls expected to be used for Summer Academy are New Residence Hall East or Payne Hall (AC, double occupancy only).
 All summer buildings will be co-ed.
 Any student assigned to a double-occupancy room may request a specific roommate; otherwise, they will be assigned a roommate by the staff.
 All on-campus students are required to purchase either the Summer Flex or 19 meals-per-week dining plan.
 If at some point you decide not to attend the summer academy, you must contact our office in writing to nullify your contract by the first day of the pertinent summer session.
 If you don't notify us to cancel your contract, you will be charged for the on-campus space.

 To make reservations for summer school housing, complete an application (below) with Housing and Residence Life during registration in the spring semester.
 You can also move in without prior reservation on one of the regular check-in days.
 Check-in is held on the Sunday before the summer session classes begin.
 You may only leave personal items in the residence halls between spring and the first summer session if you have been approved to do so in advance.